hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-relatedperson-notes.md

         <td>patient</td>
         <td><b>SHALL</b></td>
         <td><code>reference</code></td>
         <td>The requester <b>SHALL</b> provide at least an id value and <b>MAY</b> provide both the Type and id values.
-The responder <b>SHALL</b> support both.<br/><br/>The requester SHOULD support chained search patient.identifier using IHI, Medicare Number, and DVA Number identifiers as defined in the AU Core Patient profile.
-The responder SHOULD support chained search patient.identifier using IHI, Medicare Number, and DVA Number identifiers as defined in the AU Core Patient profile.
+The responder <b>SHALL</b> support both.<br/><br/>The requester <b>SHOULD</b> support chained search patient.identifier using IHI, Medicare Number, and DVA Number identifiers as defined in the AU Core Patient profile.
+The responder <b>SHOULD</b> support chained search patient.identifier using IHI, Medicare Number, and DVA Number identifiers as defined in the AU Core Patient profile.
         </td>
   </tr>
     <tr>